Exceptionally Long Sentences in Literature and Why They Work

 At 161-words, philosopher John Stuart Mill discusses the feelings of power, excitement, and pride in one long run-on.
 Mill “tricks” the reader by creating a drawn-out explanation separated by commas, colons, and semicolons.
-The sentence affects your perceived sensible logic through which you later understand, by re-reading the sentence.
+The sentence affects your perceived sensible logic, but you later understand the idea by re-reading the sentence.

 Rabbit, Run by John Updike

 To write about sex in the 1960s was quite scandalous, especially when a woman got pregnant before getting married.
-In Rabbit, Run the 163-word sentence gives insight as to the anxious feelings the narrator feels when he finds out that his best girl missed her period.
+In Rabbit, Run, the 163-word sentence gives insight into the narrator’s anxious feelings when he finds out that his best girl missed her period.

 A Tale of Two Cities by Charles Dickens

 “It was the best of times, it was the worst of times…” The infamous opening line to Charles Dickens A Tale of Two Cities is quite long.
-While not as long as some of these others, the first 181-words of the book are intriguing and holds your attention.
+While not as long as some of these others, the first 181 words of the book are intriguing and hold your attention.